pencer-io/pencer-io.github.io/_posts/2020-07-19-vuln-vegata-1.md

 exit
 ```

-We see a password being salted the a new user called Tom added.
+We see a password being salted then a new user called Tom added.
 Strange that this is being done by the user.
 Let's check permission of the passwd file:

 ```text
 trunks@Vegeta:~$ ls -la /etc/passwd